When Is the Best Time

 3 Sunny Beaches in the South

-I swim here at least for 15 minutes each evening due to the pleasant sea temp.
+I swam here at least for 15 minutes each evening due to the pleasant sea temp.

 Calheta in the south is famous for its sandy beach and the breakwater, which protects the bay from powerful waves and currents.
 The sea temperature in this protected bay is at least three degrees warmer than elsewhere.
-The reason we are heading down for swimming almost daily.
+The reason we were heading down for swimming frequently.
+High tide is the best time; otherwise, the water level is a little low.

 The Calheta Beach Resort is perfectly located next to Calheta Beach.